Business tax and employer obligations

 Business activity statement (BAS)

 You must lodge activity statements with the ATO to report and pay your tax.
-You may do this online through the ATO Business Portal.
-The portal also allows you to manage your business's tax online.
+You may do this online through the ATO Online services for business.
+The service also allows you to manage your business's tax online.

 Learn more about business activity statements.

 PAYG is a system that allows you to pay an expected tax liability in instalments.
 The ATO will notify you of your PAYG obligations.